-C French legislative elections: data sources and dataset construction
+C Data sources and dataset construction

-C.1 Data on election campaign costs and expenditures
+C.1 Data on campaign costs and expenditures

-The data on election campaign costs and expenditures ("Publication simplifiée des comptes de campagne") contain information on both the revenues and expenditures of all the candidates running for election.
+France The data on election costs and expenditures ("Publication simplifiée des comptes de campagne") were received in paper format from the "Comission Nationale des Comptes de Campagne et des Financements Politiques" (CNCCFP), and contain information on both the revenues and expenditures of all the candidates running for election.
 Revenue data are available by source: (i) private donations; (ii) party contributions; (iii) contribution in kind; (iv) personal contribution; and (v) others.